collaborative-robotics/collaborative-robotics.github.io/ismr-2023-workshop.md

     * Evaluate performance of re-trained network with AMBF simulator output
     * Evaluate performance with dVRK images (sim-to-real)
     * If labeled dVRK images available, re-train network and re-evaluate

+## Poster Session

+The workshop will also provide a poster session for researchers to present their results in data-driven methods for scene perception, intelligent assistance, semi-autonomous teleoperation and surgical autonomy.

 ## Preparation for Hands-On Session